FuelLabs/fuel-indexer/docs/src/components/database/types.md

 }
 ```

-And finall, this GraphQL schema will generate the following Postgres schema:
+And finally, this GraphQL schema will generate the following Postgres schema:

 ```text
                                            Table "schema.event"